usnistgov/ndn-dpdk/iface/ethport/README.md

 **Port** type organizes faces on the same DPDK ethdev.
 It manages ethdev resources and prevents conflicts among the faces.

+**Gtpip** type is a GTP-IP handler.
+It contains a hashtable of active GTP-U faces, mapping from UE IP address to FaceID.
+It can be attached to a port for forwarding non-NDN traffic in GTP-U tunnels, which enables NDN-DPDK to behave as a 5G User Plane Function (UPF).

 ## Receive Path

 There are three receive path implementations: